 And unfortunately, it costs a lot more than just chargeback admin fees.
 There is the time, effort and stress lost to trying to dispute the chargeback, not to mention the fact that you are losing customer trust and damaging your business reputation.

 Luckily, fraud prevention tools have increased in sophistication, flexibility and ease of use in recent years.
 Even a full end-to-end platform with artificial intelligence is much easier to integrate and affordable these days.
 So you should be able to check out the pricing to get an idea of ROI when deploying a fraudulent transaction detection system.

 You might also be interested in reading about:

-- SEON: Fraud Detection & Prevention: How to Find the Right Features, Solutions & Software?
+- SEON: Fraud Detection & Prevention: What is it?

 - SEON: Compare the Top 9 Fraud Management Systems & How to Pick the Right Software For You

 Learn more about: